EvanWang2015/Data_Science/Graph Visualization/Graph_Visualization.md

 Instructions for downloading, installing, and running Gephi can be at [Link](https://gephi.org/users/install).

 Step 1.
 Download and import CSV file.
-[Data link]{[https://raw.githubusercontent.com/words-sdsc/coursera/master/big-data-2/graph/diseaseGraph.csv}
+[Data link](https://raw.githubusercontent.com/words-sdsc/coursera/master/big-data-2/graph/diseaseGraph.csv).

+Step 2.
+Examine graph properties.
+The black circles are the nodes and the lines between them are the edges(/images/Capture1_node_connections.png)